UARENForecasting/precip-d3/README.md

 ENSO data comes from [ESRL](http://www.esrl.noaa.gov/psd/enso/mei/table.html).

 You should be able to clone this repo onto any web server, point your browser at the directory, and it should just work.
 We welcome any comments and improvements.
+See the license file for more information.
+Don't use the UA logo unless you're allowed to.

 A brief guide to the repo: